 I have written quite a bit about decluttering before, but I’ll give you my method in a nutshell.
 I like to go room by room with a clothes basket.
 Break it down as far as you need to – drawer by drawer, or area by area.
 How do you know what to get rid of?
 I’ve been at this for long enough I can pretty quickly decide what needs to go, but if it is something you struggle with The Minimalists have some great tips.

 A seasonal reset is a great time to take care of some deep cleaning.
 You can choose to do the whole house, or just choose specific areas for specific seasons.
 As we head into fall I like to get the outside of our house clean and tidy.
 That means extra trimming, taking down the pool, putting away lawn furniture, etc. I power wash the house and deck, and even re-stained our deck this year.
 That way we are ready when the snow starts flying.

-This is also a good time to move furniture and vacuum underneath it, clean carpets, wash curtains, etc. This is also my time to paint any rooms or furniture I want to as I find it’s a lot easier to do when it’s still warm outside and I can open up the house.
+This is also a good time to move furniture and vacuum underneath it, clean carpets with the help of Carpet Cleaning Louisville, wash curtains, etc. This is also my time to paint any rooms or furniture I want to as I find it’s a lot easier to do when it’s still warm outside and I can open up the house.

 Goals, Journals, and Memory Keeping

 My seasonal reset also includes reviewing my goals for the year.
 I typically go through a goal setting book before each new year and it helps to set the tone for what I want to accomplish.
 As they year goes on my priorities change, or I may have new goals.
 This is a great time to commit them to paper and review.